jeevan9s/icons-inventory/README.md

 * When creating a branch to work on, use the naming convention below
 > **name/feature-your-implementing** "i.e. jeevan/auth-integration"s
 * Use READMEs in higher-level folders (db, services) and for more complicated implementations (cleaner than heavy inline comments)
+* To run the development server from project root: `cd web npm run dev`

 ### Installation (Dev)
 * [Node](https://nodejs.org/en/download)